 Recovering from Extracapsular Repair

 Extracapsular repair is a major procedure that requires a recovery period of up to 12 weeks.
-Painkillers, anti-inflammatory medications and antibiotics will be prescribed to your pet for the critical period following the operation to manage discomfort and prevent infection of the surgical site.
+Painkillers, anti-inflammatory medications, and antibiotics will be prescribed to your pet for the critical period following the operation to manage discomfort and prevent infection of the surgical site.
 It is important to keep pets from licking the incision so it does not get infected.

 If your pet receives an extracapsular repair procedure, you will need to restrict their exercise to allow them to heal.
 Pets should be confined to a small area in the home to restrict unnecessary movement and prevent strenuous activity.
-Regular veterinary checkups and X-rays with your Bear Valley Veterinary Care Center veterinarian will monitor your pet’s recovery, assessing limb and joint function as well as general mobility.
+Regular veterinary checkups and X-rays with your Bear Valley Veterinary Care Center veterinarian will monitor your pet’s recovery, assess limb and joint function as well as general mobility.
 As your dog heals, exercise may be gradually increased based on individual evaluation.

 We generally recommend physical therapy four weeks after surgery.
-Rehabilitation may include strength training, range of motion techniques and aquatic therapy to help strengthen the joint and restore mobility.
+Rehabilitation may include strength training, the range of motion techniques and aquatic therapy to help strengthen the joint and restore mobility.